Rhinozz/npm-scriptable/README.md

 Alternatively, you can copy the file's text contents and paste it into a new script.

 Each module should be as close as possible to the original.
 Some functions may not work due to the limitations of Scriptable - see the non-minified version of each module for a guide on each function.

+### Minified Files

+Each module comes with a minified version, called `[module name]-min.js`.
+If you want to use it instead of the non-minified version, you can do the steps above, but you will need to rename the script to remove the `-min` at the end.